 Star Citizen is in early Alpha

-At this moment the game is in alpha and more or less playable.
+At this moment the game is in alpha and more or less playable, update: 4 years later and it’s still a f*king mess.
 Content is thin but enjoyable for a couple of hours, the fidelity is entertaining enough.
 This should change once version 3.1 arrives and more game mechanics are rolled out.
 You may encounter many bugs, glitches and performance issues, even if you own a rig from outer space.
 If you’re lucky and don’t experience performance issues all the time, you’ll get a feeling of the game’s potential.

 Star Citizen controversy

 There is much controversy surrounding SC and some are justified.
 Mainly because of the ridiculous prices for some of the game packages and numerous delays.
 You’re not supposed to buy those expensive packages, they’re only to support the game.
 A starter pack is about $60 which is a bargain for 2 triple-A games, pricing will increase soon though.
 Delays are what most think of whenever the game is mentioned, which is fair.
 Chris Roberts was too optimistic about the release date of the game and shouldn’t have announced unrealistic deadlines.
 Many accused him of lying to boost the hype.
 To be fair, what they are doing is unique and innovation is time-consuming.
 You fail until you get it right.
-Game development isn’t easy, especially when you look at the scale of the project.
-Delays are pretty common in software development but when you using an open development approach it gets noticed.
+Game development isn’t easy, especially when you look at the scale of the project BUT THEY HAD OVER 10 YEARS and delivered nothing!.